Filing a Complaint

 Complaints submitted to us by mail or fax will receive a response.

-Consumers who submit complaints through the online form will not receive a response from our agency unless we elect to pursue this issue on behalf of the larger consuming public or need to contact you for more details or copies of pertinent documents.
+Consumers who submit complaints through the online form will not receive a response from our office unless we elect to pursue this issue on behalf of the larger consuming public or need to contact you for more details or copies of pertinent documents.

 What Happens When We Receive Your Complaint?